 If you're a scholarship student (or expect to receive an NSERC or equivalent) and live within reasaonble proximity to Montreal, please contact me directly to arrange a time to visit our lab.

 First, you should have excellent grades; the department's minimum threshold is a CGPA of 3.0 out of 4 or a GPA of 3.2 out of 4.0 for the last two full-time academic years, but in general, we accept only students with much stronger records.
-There are GRE and TOEFL requirements for non-Canadian applicants.
-See the department web page for details.
-You should also posess a solid background (e.g. an undergraduate degree) in Electrical and Computer Engineering or Computer Science, have strong programming skills in C and/or Java, and have excellent communication skills.
+There are TOEFL requirements for non-Canadian applicants (GRE is optional).
+See the admissions requirements page for details.
+You should also posess a solid background (e.g. an undergraduate degree) in Electrical and Computer Engineering or Computer Science, have strong programming skills in C, Java, Python, or equivalent, and have excellent communication skills.

 For students wishing to enter the Ph.D. program, you should have relevant experience in a core subject area pertinent to the research project of interest and ideally, a number of publications.

 Ph.D. students are likely to receive differential fee waivers, which reduce international tuition to the equivalent of Canadian fees.
 Graduate students may also obtain some financial support by working a limited number of hours as Teaching Assistants.
-Further information is available from the ECE Graduate Studies page.
+Further information is available from the ECE Graduate Studies Fees and Expenses page.

 There are generally a number of reasonably well defined projects in my lab that are directly suitable for a M.Eng. or Ph.D. thesis.
 However, I encourage students to spend (at least part of) their first semester working on a few small projects in parallel to help decide what fits best with their interests.

-In ECE, M.Eng. students take six graduate courses.
+In ECE, M.Eng. students take 18 graduate courses, typically equivalent to 6 courses.
 (For Ph.D. students, course work, if any, is determined in consultation with your thesis committee.)
+Students should discuss their intended course selections with me, and must obtain prior supervisory approval if they wish to register for more than 6 credits of non-departmental courses.
 In general, most students in my group register for several courses from the following list, unless they have already taken equivalent graduate-level courses:

 Depending on the specific area(s) that your graduate research project(s) involve, you might consider specialized courses that provide relevanct background in such areas as: